-If there's ever been a game I've felt intimidated by, it's the second entry to the Elder Scrolls saga.
+If there's ever been a game I've felt intimidated by, it's the second entry in the Elder Scrolls saga.
 There where Arena was huge, Daggerfall flies past it by being gargantuan in every way possible: it just simply has more of everything.
-The province of Daggerfall alone is specked with hundreds of locations to visit.
+The province of Daggerfall alone is speckled with hundreds of locations to visit.
 In fact, Daggerfall might be, even today, the biggest game that has ever been made, not counting space sims like Elite, as Bethesda claims that the land mass alone covers around the size of Great Britain and it has over 15 000 towns, cities, villages and dungeons.
 To fill that space Daggerfall also has over 200 different kinds of mission types for you to tackle.
-You can get missions from the guilds, shopkeepers, inn keepers and what not.
+You can get missions from the guilds, shopkeepers, innkeepers and what not.

 |World map of Daggerfall.
 Each of those areas border lined in yellow can be opened up to reveal a lot more locations you can visit.|

 What nicely emphasizes this more, is the dungeons system, or better yet the maps of the dungeons.
 This time around the dungeons really sprawl up and down.
 There's no special staircase that takes you to a next level: you physically walk stairs and slopes that take you to different levels, but this also makes getting lost easy, as the dungeon map isn't the easiest thing in the world to read.
 Luckily this time around, unlike Arena, the game has a teleport spell that can be used to get out quick.
 Small blessings and all that.